UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Paula_Hawthorn.md

 computer scientists there from early times: women who had no formal training in computer science, who were being slowly edged out.
-Part of it was that they had been programmers on the CDC machines, and those machines were being replaced by [UNIX](/UNIX "UNIX") and VMS on DEC machines, and they needed to change their skills.
+Part of it was that they had been programmers on the CDC machines, and those machines were being replaced by UNIX(UNIX "UNIX") and VMS on DEC machines, and they needed to change their skills.
 They needed to learn programming in this new environment.
 These were people who had done programming with punched cards, and now it’s all interactive, and there